placide220/alu-zero_day/git/README.md

-ls to check
+ls to check content
-pwd to chack directory u're in
+rmdir to remove dir